What are the role and power of WIP limits in Kanban management?

 Multitasking leads to rapid switching among tasks.
 These switches will cost you time, accuracy, and concentration.
 Similarly, when you are switching from one task to another before the task is done, you definitely lose the momentum you had on the first task.
 Additionally, you lose the time it takes for your brain to get adopted to the second task.

-With the help of Kanban WIP limits, you can keep the number of active tasks small to let everyone be concentrated on the relevant items instead of getting distracted by less urgent ones.
+With the help of Kanban WIP limits, you can keep the number of active tasks small to let everyone concentrate on the relevant items instead of getting distracted by less urgent ones.

 3. Duplicated Work